Coping Strategies for New Parents: Tools for Managing Stress, Sleep, and Overwhelm

 2. Lean on Your Support System

 Friends, family, and community resources can make a world of difference.
-Saying “yes” to meals, childcare, or household help isn’t weakness—it’s wise.
-If support feels thin, consider perinatal stress support groups or professional counselling in Calgary.
+Saying "yes" to meals, childcare, or household help isn't weakness, it's wise.
+Research has found that postpartum women with low social support had 4.63 times higher odds of postpartum depression compared with those with high social support.
+Nature Decreased social support has been associated with an increased risk of postpartum depression, postpartum anxiety, and impaired parent-infant bonding.
+PubMed Central If support feels thin, consider perinatal stress support groups or professional counselling.

 3. Practice Small Moments of Regulation

-Short grounding practices—deep breathing, a few stretches, or stepping outside for fresh air—help regulate your nervous system.
-Even 2–3 minutes can reset your body and mind when you feel overwhelmed.
+Short grounding practices, such as deep breathing, a few stretches, or stepping outside for fresh air, help regulate your nervous system.
+Research shows that even single sessions of two to five minutes of slow breathing produce measurable increases in parasympathetic tone and reductions in cortisol, anxiety, and stress.
+PubMed Central Even 2 to 3 minutes can reset your body and mind when you feel overwhelmed.

 4. Share the Mental Load